 For LEDs, the supplier is the LED-Megashop shop on ebay.
 Prices vary according to quantity.

 The bicolour LEDs, which are given for a colour temperature of 2700 to 3500 K, are, at least for mine, closer to 2700.
 Used alone, this would not be a problem.
 But in comparison with the frontal headlight at 3500 K, the difference is visible!
 I have more or less solved this problem by inserting for the latter a yellow filter cut out of a notebook protector.

 For CMS resistors, I found a distributor in Poland whose prices are practically half lower than the lowest I found in France (€0.76 per 100 pieces of the same value, price 2015).
 Only small problem: the approximate translation of the site in English.
 This is Transfer Multisort Elektronik (TME).
 There is a very interesting feature on this site, which I would like to find elsewhere, especially when you have to order many articles: it is the possibility of sending them directly an Excel file, or a text file with separator, respecting of course some constraints on the columns order and contents.

 The 1.27 mm pitch connectors are purchased from Conrad.

 According to the LED-Megashop shop, the bicolour LEDs proposed have their two diodes (red and white) oriented to the same direction.
 However, when I bought them in 2013, they were in the opposite direction, with the same reference.
-The lantern circuit of the trailer is valid only for the head-to-tail type!
+The tail lamp circuit of the trailer is valid only for the head-to-tail type!

 Bag of two electrical four-pole couplings